Sale Location, Research and Requirements

 The buyer could be responsible if there are other liens against the property.
 To research call the County Clerk's Office Recording Division at 847-377-2575 or use their online service.
 Examples include secondary mortgages, homeowner association fee liens, city and county property liens, state and federal tax liens.
 Their office is located at 18 North County Street Waukegan Illinois on the sixth floor of the courthouse.

 The bank (plaintiff) must provide an opening bid for a property to go up for sale.
 If the opening bid is not received, the sale will be continued to a future date or could be cancelled.
 The bids are posted as soon as they are received.
 Most of them are not received until the day before the scheduled sale date.
 Check the website under the Foreclosed Property Sales link regularly for updates.

 10% of the opening bid is the minimum you must have to participate.
 If the bidding goes higher than the amount you have in your possession you will be eliminated.
 We suggest you have 10% of the highest amount you are willing to bid in incremental checks.
 Bank certified cashier's checks is the only form of payment that we accept.
 The balance can be paid any time after the sale but no later than 3 p.m. the following Thursday.
 We will accept multiple checks for the balance payment but the total has to be the exact amount owed.
 We cannot give change.
 The checks can be issued either in your name or to the Lake County Sheriff.

 We issue the deed only after the sale has been confirmed and approved by the court.
 It is the responsibility of the plaintiff’s attorney to schedule a confirmation hearing with the Circuit Court Clerk's Office.
 It could take as long as 30-60 days before the sale is confirmed.
-We are not involved with or have any control over the scheduling of the confirmation hearing.
+The Sheriff's Office is not involved with or has any control over the scheduling of the confirmation hearing.